railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    :scale: 65
    :align: center

-   *Change in stock for a product managed as Make to Order*
+   *Change in Stock for a Make to Order Product*

 .. note:: Logistical Methods